 Born in Kent, Indiana, on October 18, 1844, Harvey Washington Wiley was a pioneering activist in the field of food safety.
 Known as the "Father of the FDA," Wiley campaigned for reforms in food manufacturing and in food labeling throughout much of his career.
 He became chief chemist at the U.S. Department of Agriculture in 1883 and began his legendary "poison squad" investigations in 1902.
 In 1912, Wiley became Good Housekeeping magazine's food bureau director.
-He died in 1930 in Washington,
+He died in 1930 in Washington, D.C.

 Born on October 18, 1844, in Kent, Indiana, chemist Harvey Washington Wiley served as a pioneering activist in the field of food safety.
 A bright student at his local school, he went on to attend Hanover College in Indiana.
 After the Civil War broke out, however, Wiley took a break from his studies to fight for the Union Army.
 He returned to school after the war's end and completed his degree in 1867.

 Wiley continued his education at the Indiana Medical College.
 In 1871, he finished his medical degree and stayed on at the school to teach chemistry, and later joined the faculty of Purdue University as a chemistry professor.
 While at Purdue, he took on the added responsibility of serving as a chemist for the state of Indiana.
 In 1878, Wiley made a surprising discovery while examining what he thought was pure honey.
 He learned that some honey sold to consumers was mostly made of glucose.

 Fighting for Safer Food